Rahn-IT/docker-images/mail_sender_router/readme.md

 If you want to allow non-tls mail, then set:
 ``TLS_ONLY=""``

+Since Exchange servers like to defy their settings, you can set ``REPLACE_EMPTY_WITH`` to replace empty from fields with a generic email.

 It is recommended to create a volume at ``/var/spool/postfix`` in order to preserve deferred mails through restarts.

 You should also create a volume at ``/etc/ssl/store``